Sakhawathossen04/AWS-Deployed-Text-Summarizer/README.md

 * Model: Google PEGASUS
 * Dataset: SAMSum
-* Inspiration: Krish Naik

 ---

 ## Contact

 For feedback, collaboration, or contributions, feel free to connect and open issues or pull requests.

----

-If you want, I can next upgrade this to a **research-grade GitHub (with results section, diagrams, and paper-style structure)** which will help a lot for CV, Kaggle, and publication.